anton25360/vue-Bookmarks/README.md

-# WatchOn
+# Bookmarks

-A web launcher for various streaming services.
+A bookmarks launcher.